 Focus: affiliate marketing.

-In her YouTube channel for digital marketing, Lisa has been telling about ads, blogging and website marketing for about twelve years.
+In her YouTube channel for digital marketing, Lisa has been telling about ads, blogging, website and affiliate marketing for about twelve years.
 Lately, her main focus has stitched to merch marketing, but you can still find advice on SEO, Google ranking and YouTube monetization.

 Registration date: April 23, 2007, 88K.

 Focus: marketing and customer service.

 Hubspot is a big platform that provides tools for marketing, sales, and CRM to help businesses grow.
 Their videos are added on a daily basis and cover multiple topics, from Google shopping Ads to AI in email marketing.
 The channel features various presenters - company’s staff, guest experts, clients - which make the content more diverse and easy to digest.

 Videos by Create and Go are all about blogging business from scratch: how to start a blog, blogging phases, email marketing for bloggers, Q&A, etc. This YouTube channel for marketing had a 9-month pause last year, but now they’re back uploading new videos on a regular basis.

 Registration date: November 7, 2015, 78K.